-Project Report/Blog: Evaluating public/community engagement: Implications for gender and ethics in health systems researchby Sassy Molyneux
+Project Report: Evaluating engagement: Implications for gender and ethics in health systems researchby Sassy Molyneux

-A participant of the Mesh evaluating engagement workshop (March 2017) reflects on the learning from the workshop, focusing on points useful for health policy and systems researchers with an interest in gender and ethics.
+In this article Sassy Molyneux, a participant of the Mesh evaluating engagement workshop (March 2017), reflects on the learning from the workshop, focusing on points useful for health policy and systems researchers with an interest in gender and ethics.

 A participant reflection on the Mesh Evaluating Community Engagement Workshop (March 2017) which aimed to move forward the debates surrounding evaluation by drawing on practical experiences.

 Project Report: A puppet show to engage the community addressing antimicrobial resistance and research with childrenby Alice Hawryszkiewycz, phaikyeong

 Fishy Clouds, a puppet theatre show, was created to engage the community on issues of antimicrobial resistance and research with children in Thailand.
 Fishy Clouds ran for twelve shows during the months of November and December 2016 in schools, hospitals, theatres and health centres.
 The show was performed in Bangkok and in the greater Mae Sot area in the Tak district of Thailand.